-As of January 1, 1993, ICBC has the right, upon assuming the defence of an action for damages brought against an insured, to the exclusive conduct and control of the defence.
-This right includes, but is not limited to, the right to appoint and instruct counsel, to admit liability, to negotiate, and to settle out of court (IA Regulations, s.
+As of January 1, 1993, ICBC has the right, subject to section 79 of the Act, on assuming the defence of an action for damages brought against an insured, to the exclusive conduct and control of the defence.
+This right includes, but is not limited to, the right to appoint and instruct counsel, to admit liability, to negotiate, and to settle out of court (IVR, s.
 74.1).